jvanasco/pyramid_sqlassist/README.md

 # Example

-This is an example `model.py` for a pyramid app, which creates a READER and WRITER connection.
+This is an example `model.py` for a Pyramid app, which creates a READER and WRITER connection.

     # model.py